vincevargadev/gohugo-theme-vedi/exampleSite/content/documentation/index.md

 toc: true
 ```

-Ed will activate the optional table of content sidebar (`layouts/partials/sidebar-toc.html` in Ed) and move the table of contents to a special sidebar for that page. *Narrative of the Life* uses this method for its table of content.
+Ed will activate the optional table of content sidebar (`layouts/partials/sidebar-toc.html` in Ed) and move the table of contents to a special sidebar for that page.

 The internal links pointing to the right sections in your document are generated from the title names automatically.
 If you can figure out how Ed accomplishes this trick, you have graduated from the Ed school of minimal editions.